julien-sobczak/the-notewriter/website/docs/reference/commands/nt-push.md

 If the remote ref contains objects not present in the local ref, the command is aborted.
 Run `nt pull` first.

+If objects were reclaimed by `nt gc`, they will be reclaimed in the remote ref too.

 ## Configuration

 Remotes are declared inside the `.nt/config` file.
 Several remote implementations are supported: